openstack/training-guides/doc/upstream-training/source/slides/howitsmade-governance.rst

 Exercise 1
 ==========

-- Find the current members of the Board of Directors, TC and UC
+- Find the current members of the Board of Directors
+- How many of each type of member are there?
+(Platinum, Gold, and Individual)

 Exercise 2
 ===========

-- Find the latest election results for Board of Directors, TC and UC.
+- Find the latest election results for the TC and UC.
 - Which members of these groups will be up for reelection during the next round?